 Entry is via a guided tour only, which last about 40 minutes.
 Guided tours are available in French, English, German, Dutch and Spanish.

 The replica is located 200 metres from the entrance of the original Lascaux cave – near the town of Montignac, in the Dordogne Department, and close to many other cave art sites in the area that are open to the public.
-(The blue marker is the ticket office in the nearby town of Montignac, while the red markers pinpoint various features at the site itself.)

 A wonderful documentary by Constance Ryder and produced by La Huit Production in 2013 (French language with English subtitles, this trailer is 2 minutes 50 seconds)